Edwards-R/understanding_docs/How to use.md

 Not all works will fit each point.
 It is up to the organisers of each individual Understanding scheme to rule on a case-by-case basis.

 ## What to do when you don't know the source
-It is frequently, especially for older interpretations, the case that are no works which will meet the above criteria.
+It is frequently the case, especially for older interpretations, that are no works which will meet the above criteria.
 In such a case, the best resource to use are commonly used identification keys.

 In the absolute worse case, and for synonyms only, use the name of the scheme managing the Understandings.
 For the year, as close a date as possible to where experts suspect the truth to be, or in extreme cases the year of founding of the scheme.
-For example, the BWARS Understanding scheme has a number of Understandings attributed to 'BWARS, 2017'.
+For example, the BWARS Understanding scheme has a number of Understandings attributed to 'BWARS, 2017', which happen where we cannot identify the source of the synonym in question.

 ## 'iso' format Understandings
 The 'iso' - 'In the Sense Of' - is a method for writing Understandings so that they are both human and computer readable.
+This format consists of the base components of
+- the understanding
+- the separator
+- the format identifier

-This format consists of the base components of the understanding, a separator, and a format identifier.
-The 'separator' is used to aid computer interpretation of pure text, akin to the 'comma separated value' format.
+The 'separator' is used to aid computer interpretation of pure text, akin to the 'comma separated value' format frequently found in data handling.
 The 'format identifier' is used to denote that the Understanding is being written following a particular format.

 For the 'default' iso format, the separator is the `:` character and the format identifier is `iso.`.